komfiGolabi/Free-2-Be-Fit-MS1-Kamila-Golebiowska/README.md

  ### Features to add in future

  * map of the location.
  * videos of the classes
+ * to exchange photos for the ones taken at the studio
+ * adding an ifo about the trainers and staff